FREE ELIGIBILITY CHECKER

 2.)
 CRS cut-off:

-The minimum CRS score of 379 required for an invite is 7500 on March 21, 2025, in a specific program (*French language proficiency (Version 1)*).
+The minimum CRS score of 470 required for an invite is 2500 on August 19, 2025, in a specific program (Healthcare and social services occupations (Version 2)).
 Competition is decreasing, so a strong score is even more important.

 3.)
 More invites: